vcs-python/libvcs/docs/pytest-plugin.md

   - `.gitconfig`, via {func}`gitconfig`:
   - `.hgrc`, via {func}`hgconfig`:

-  These are set to ensure you can correctly clone and create repositories without. without extra warnings.
+  These are set to ensure you can correctly clone and create repositories without without extra warnings.

 ## Bootstrapping pytest in your `conftest.py`